 I just found out that I am pregnant.
 Should I stop taking my medication?

-No. Changing or stopping medications without talking to your healthcare provider could be harmful for you and your pregnancy.
+No. Changing or stopping medications without talking to your healthcare providers could be harmful for you and your pregnancy.
 If you are pregnant, contact your healthcare provider right away to review information about your medication and the best treatment options for you.
 There are many different medications used to treat rheumatoid arthritis and many of them are unlikely to increase the chance for a birth defect.
 Because pregnancies are more successful when RA is well controlled, staying on a medication that works for you is important for your health and the health of the pregnancy.
 Because some medications used to treat RA tend to be avoided during pregnancy, it is important to contact your healthcare provider as soon as possible.

 Is it safer for the baby if I am not taking any medicine at all during the pregnancy?